Julian Knight (murderer)

-Julian Knight (born 4 March 1968) is an Australian mass murderer.
-On 9 August 1987, he shot seven people dead and injured 19 during a shooting spree in Clifton Hill, Victoria, Australia, in what became known as the Hoddle Street massacre.
+Julian Knight (born 4 March 1968 (Note: In a 2008 article by The Age, the authenticity of this source was questioned.
+It would appear that some of the content on this website now sits at julianknight.com.au; with some on the content of this (newer) website possibly fed by Knight, and published via Justice Action.)) is an Australian mass murderer.
+On 9 August 1987, he shot seven people dead and injured 19 during a shooting spree in Clifton Hill, an inner eastern suburb of Melbourne, in Victoria, Australia, in what became known as the Hoddle Street massacre.